Voter Guide to the November 2017 City Council Election

 East Lansing voters will be asked on the same ballot to decide on a City income tax and a property tax reduction.
 All three candidates have said they are for these proposals.
 (Read more in their candidate profiles, linked below.)

-The following reporting has been provided by ELi on the three candidates:
+The following additional reporting has been provided by ELi:

 - Council Candidate Woods Responds to Allegations of Repeatedly Breaking Ethics Rules and Laws